JBShady/COD5-Remastered/README.md

 ## Nacht Der Untoten
 * Added "mission intro" in the bottom left corner to include storyline accurate info
 * Added new musical Easter Egg that plays "Undone" by shooting all 31 red barrels
+* Fixed the Salvation Lies Above wall chalk from being too hard to read on PC
 * Red barrels slightly buffed and also do AOE fire damage
 * Slightly buffed explosive truck values
 * KZMB radio now pauses when playing the main Easter Egg song or game over intermission music